oWretch/java-migration-copilot-samples/todo-web-api-use-oracle-db/README.md

 # Todo Web API with Oracle Database

-This sample application demonstrates a Spring Boot REST API for managing Todo items using an Oracle database with JPA.
-The application showcases Oracle-specific SQL features and data types such as VARCHAR2.
+This application is developed using Spring Boot REST APIs to manage Todo items with an Oracle database integrated through JPA.
+It leverages Oracle-specific SQL features and data types, for instance, VARCHAR2.
+The goal is to migrate this application to utilize Azure Database for PostgreSQL.

-## Features
+The app uses:
 - CRUD operations for Todo items
 - Spring Data JPA with Oracle database
 - Custom SQL queries using Oracle-specific features